airaudofacundo/system_identification/README.md

 Use the application present in the `apps` folder as reference.

+An example can be found in the [wiki](https://github.com/airaudofacundo/system_identification/wiki/Example-1:-Truss).

 ### Peer Reviewed Articles ###

 Below are the articles that make use of this framework.
 If you find them or this code useful, please make sure to cite them!